Tae Min Hong

 Professor Hong is listed as an author of over 800 (as of 2014) published articles in refereed physics journals (see https://inspirehep.net/author/T.M.Hong.1).
 Here are some representative articles associated with Prof. Hong.

 1. S. Roche, B. Carlson, C.R.
 Hayes, T.M.
-Hong, Illuminating all-hadronic final states with a photon: Exotic decays of the Higgs boson to four bottom quarks in vector boson fusion plus gamma at hadron colliders, [2306.01901], submitted for publication.
+Hong, Illuminating all-hadronic final states with a photon: Exotic decays of the Higgs boson to four bottom quarks in vector boson fusion plus gamma at hadron colliders, [2306.01901], accepted for publication at Physical Review D.

-2. S. Roche, Q. Bayer, B. Carlson, W. Ouligian, P. Serhiayenka, J. Stelzer, T.M.Hong, Nanosecond anomaly detection with decision trees for high energy physics and real-time application to exotic Higgs decays, [2304.03836], submitted for publication.
+2. S. Roche, Q. Bayer, B. Carlson, W. Ouligian, P. Serhiayenka, J. Stelzer, T.M.Hong, Nanosecond anomaly detection with decision trees for high energy physics and real-time application to exotic Higgs decays, Nature Communications 15, 3527 (2024)

 3. B. Carlson, Q. Bayer, S. Roche, T.M.
 Hong, Nanosecond machine learning regression with deep boosted decision trees in FPGA for high energy physics, JINST 17 P09039 (2022).